david672orford/russian-language-list/index.md

-# Russian Language List

-This is a list of Internet resources for Russian learners.
+This is a list of Internet resources for learning and teaching Russian.
 I have been collecting these for years now on other pages and in my browser bookmarks.
 It is time this list had a proper home.

 ## Table of Contents
 * Other Russian Resource Lists